 We trekked through a jungle-like habitat at the foot of the mountain, before gradually climbing towards a more lunar landscape as we approached the summit.

 Day 1- Moshi - Machame Gate in African minibus.
 Machame Gate - Machame Camp (3100m)

 One thing we learned / reconnected with, was TIA -This is Africa.
 In other words, “departure at 9am” could mean 9am or 1pm.
 We left Moshi at 11:30pm, after a very interesting bag weighing session.
 Robert, the lead guide, simply picked them up and estimated them - “13.5kg.
 11kg.
 12.5kg…”.
 Quite impressive.
 The bus ride was also very TIA.
 Aka there were 40 of us, some which we picked up gradually along the way, including ports, cook, guides and hikers, in a 15 seat minivan.

 I managed to get ripped off - I needed a sunhat- and we stopped in a place some of us could complete our gear.
 I finally agreed to buy a much too expensive hat (apparently there would be no other way to get one).
-As we drive off, and stop to pick up another guy, 3 street vendors rush to the windows....with arms full of sunhat.
+As we drove off, and stopped to pick up another guy, 3 street vendors rushed to the windows....with arms full of sunhats.
 For 5$.
 I was furious.